-In commemoration of the Centennial of the U.S. entry into World War One, the Cradle of Aviation Museum presents this special exhibit on World War One aviation running through Labor Day 2017.
+In commemoration of the Centennial of the U.S. entry into World War One, the Cradle of Aviation Museum presented this special exhibit on World War One aviation that ran through Labor Day 2017.

 When the world went to war in 1914, the Wright Brothers had only made the world’s first powered flight little over a decade before.
 But the remarkable advances made in aviation during World War One are still at the core of air power today.

 The exhibit contains three distinct sections:

 FOKKER DVII - main gallery entrance The second will exhibit a German Fokker DVII aircraft the Cradle is currently restoring.
 A highly accurate full-size reproduction incorporating some original components, the aircraft will be shown without skin, so the interior workings of the machine are readily understood.
 This type of aircraft were the first fighters stationed at Mitchel Field in the years immediately following World War One.